ernesttadeo10/Vue-portfolio/README.md

 - Mobirise (used during internship)
 - GitHub & Trello (for collaboration & task tracking)

-## Screenshots

-> Include screenshots of each page in a `/screenshots/` folder and reference them here.

 ##  How to Run Locally

 1. **Clone the repository**